No-down-payment car insurance policies are rare and may cost more in the long run than a policy with a down payment.

 How To Find Affordable Car Insurance

-Talk to an insurance representative about the types of coverage you need, the amount of coverage you should choose, and possible changes you could make to your current policy to save money.
-For example, if you have an older vehicle that isn’t worth much, it probably doesn’t make sense to pay for collision and comprehensive coverage.
-If you lease your car or have an outstanding auto loan, however, you may be required to maintain collision and comprehensive coverage until the lease term ends or the loan is paid off.
+Talk to an insurance representative about the types of auto insurance coverage you need, the amount of coverage you should choose, and possible changes you could make to your current policy to save money.
+For example, if you have an older vehicle that isn’t worth much, it probably doesn’t make sense to pay for collision and comprehensive car insurance coverage.
+If you lease your car or have an outstanding auto loan, however, you may be required to maintain full coverage auto insurance until the lease term ends or the loan is paid off.

 In most cases, filing a claim will raise your rates, and the increased premiums may continue for several years.
 Driving safely and responsibly can reduce your likelihood of getting into an accident and having to use your insurance, which can keep your premiums down.

 If you live in a state where your credit score can influence your car insurance premiums, focus on paying your bills on time.
 That can raise your credit score, which can help you get lower insurance premiums and can also make it easier to qualify for a mortgage, personal loan, or credit card.